Florian-Rh/OpenSeasUI/README.md

 #  OpenSeasUI

 OpenSeasUI is a Swift Package that contains animated views aimed at mimicing the behavior of water.
-It can be used in blue market applications to create engaging and beautiful UIs, or to visually convey maritime weather information like wave behavior.
+It can be used in iOS Apps (other Apple Platforms are on the roadmap) to create engaging and beautiful UIs, or to visually convey maritime weather information like wave behavior.

 ## How to include this Swift Package